michaellennox/todo_challenge/MAKERS_README.md

 * Deploy the app
 * Create a persistance layer (e.g. MongoDB), or use LocalStorage or the filesystem through Node
 * Make it look purdy (CSS) - try a framework like Bootstrap or Foundation

+## CI

+Read the `.travis.yml` if any of the steps below don't make sense!

+* Make sure you have set up `npm test` in your `package.json` so that it runs your Karma tests
+* Make sure you have your Protractor config file at `e2e/conf.js`
+* Make sure `npm start` spins up whatever serves up your app - `http-server`, Sinatra or Node

+Good luck!